Buttery Raspberry Oatmeal Crumble Bars

 What To Serve With Raspberry Crumble Bars

 The best things about these bars, they don’t just have to be snacks!
 They can also make an ah-mazing breakfast or dessert.
-Serve with your favorite cup of coffee or even a scoop of vanilla ice cream.
-It will always be so, so good.
+Serve with your favorite cup of coffee or hot cocoa for a mid-morning pick-me-up.
+Or try them with a scoop of vanilla ice cream or a big dollop of whipped cream for a quick and easy dessert.

 How To Store